parmentelat/jupyterlab-gridwidth/README.md

 ![Use case gif demo](README-use-case.gif)

-It was have preferred not to re-use the term 'split', because in jupyterlab _split_ already means, well, to split a cell into 2 cells...
+It was preferred not to re-use the term 'split', because in jupyterlab _split_ already means, well, to split a cell into 2 cells...

 ## Requirements